pulumi/pulumi-hugo/themes/default/content/solutions/shared-services-platforms.md

         - title: 4.
 Build the components, blueprints, & pipelines
           image: /images/solutions/shared-services-platform/diagram-four.svg
           content: |
             Write code for the shared platform components first.
 Then write code for the application components that can be selected and used by developers.
-These application components will have the logic to retrieve credentials or how to connect to the shared resources in the platform.
+These application components will have the logic to retrieve credentials or connect to the shared resources in the platform.

         - title: 5.
 Define the guardrails & policies
           image: /images/solutions/shared-services-platform/diagram-five.svg